-You will require 5 GCSEs at grade 4 or above, including English.
+You will need 5 GCSEs at grade 4-9, including Maths & English Language

 BTEC courses are not examination based qualifications and the assessment process is ongoing, so it allows you to analyse and improve your own performance as the course progresses.
 You will experience a supportive learning environment with a student-centred approach to learning which will help you develop the skills required for higher level studies and employment.